-The school pays full regard to the DfE statutory guidance 'Keeping Children Safe in Education' (September 2020).
-The Governing Body/Proprietor will deter and prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to carry out appropriate checks on staff or others who work (paid or unpaid) unsupervised with children, taking proportionate decisions on whether to ask for any checks beyond what is statutorily required and ensuring those without full checks are appropriately supervised.
+The school pays full regard to the DfE statutory guidance Keeping Children Safe in Education.
+The Management Committee will deter and prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to carry out appropriate checks on staff or others who work (paid or unpaid) unsupervised with children, taking proportionate decisions on whether to ask for any checks beyond what is statutorily required and ensuring those without full checks are appropriately supervised.
 The school has a written Recruitment, Selection and Pre-Employment Vetting Policy and procedures in place.
-In line with the School Staffing (England) Regulations 2009 the Governing Body ensures that at least one person on any appointment panel has attended safer recruitment training.
+In line with the School Staffing (England) Regulations 2009 Management Committee ensures that at least one person on any appointment panel has attended safer recruitment training.